Search for the production of dark Higgs in the framework of Mono-Z$^{\prime}$ portal at the FCC-ee simulated electron-positron collisions at $\sqrt{s} = 240$ GeV: The Monte Carlo simulation of DH signal samples and SM backgrounds

-The DH scenario signal samples and the corresponding SM background samples are privately produced.
-They have been generated using the WHIZARD event generator 3.1.1 \cite{MG5}.
-The ISR effect was included and interfaced with Pythia 6.24 for the parton shower model and hadronization \cite{R34}.
-For a fast detector simulation of the IDEA detector model \cite{idea}, the DELPHES package \cite{delphes} was used.
-These were generated from electron-positron collisions at the FCC-ee with a 240 GeV center of mass energy, which corresponds to the circumstances of RUN I.
+The signal samples for the DH scenario and related SM background samples have been privately generated using Monte Carlo (MC) simulations.
+Both were produced via the WHIZARD \cite{whizard} event generator with version 3.1.1.
+To account for the initial state radiation (ISR) effect, this was integrated using Pythia 6.24, which provides hadronization \cite{R34} and handles the parton shower modeling.
+The DELPHES package \cite{delphes} was employed for the IDEA detector fast simulation \cite{idea}.
+These samples have been created based on the $e^+ e^-$ collisions at the FCC-ee mode, featuring $\sqrt{s} = 240$ GeV, reflecting the conditions of RUN 1.

-For the scenario where dark Higgs is produced along with Z$^{\prime}$, we have considered the mass assumptions as summarized in table \ref{table:tab1}.
-Assuming $\texttt{g}_{l} = 0.003$ and $\texttt{g}_{D} = 1.0$, table \ref{table:tabchi} shows the production cross section times branching ratios at Leading Order (LO) for various mass points of Z$^{\prime}$.

-The Monte Carlo simulations were used to generate the SM background samples and calculate their corresponding cross-sections for this analysis.
-The calculations were done in leading order and can be found in table \ref{table:tab3}.
-Due to the tiny value of the cross section of the leptonic decay of $t\bar{t}$, it has been excluded from the analysis.